emporia-vue-local/esphome/README.md

 </details>

-# Setting up Emporia Vue 2/3 with ESPHome
+# Setting up Emporia Vue with ESPHome

-**Got a Vue 3?
-[You can install ESPHome local control on it as well!](https://digiblur.com/2024/03/14/emporia-vue-gen3-esp32-esphome-home-assistant/)** Set `variant: vue3` in the `emporia_vue` sensor block when compiling for Gen 3 hardware.
+This project was initially designed for the Vue 2 and now has full support for the Vue 3 enabled as well.
+There are some significant differences in setup so please pay attention to your version in the instructions below.
+(No support is known for the [gen 1](https://github.com/emporia-vue-local/esphome/discussions/335) devices.)

 ![example of hass setup](https://i.imgur.com/hC26j2M.png)